OpenAsset Alternative

 CapabilityOpenAssetRFPM

-Staff resume generationNoYes — SF330, SOQ, branded formats
+Staff resume generationVia Shred.ai drafts from DAM contentYes — SF330, SOQ, branded formats from structured records

-Project experience sheetsNoYes — generated and exported to DOCX
+Project experience sheetsVia Shred.ai draftsYes — generated and exported to DOCX from structured data

 Project photo managementYes — full DAM with metadataBasic — project media within records